 Ability vs Aptitude

 Ability is a person’s existing skills and knowledge in a particular area, as well as their level of proficiency.
-Aptitude refers to a person’s natural talent or potential to learn and excel in a particular area, even if they have not yet developed the necessary skills and knowledge.
+Aptitude refers to a person’s natural talent or potential to learn and excel in a specific area, even if they have not yet developed the necessary skills and knowledge.

-By definition, the word ability means the quality of being able.
-For instance, the ability of the soil to hold water.
+By definition, the word ability means the quality of being able—for instance, the ability of the soil to hold water.

 The word ability first came into use in the 14th century.